Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 ### CRUD 5: Appointments (Daniel)
 #### Description
-- Fucntionality restricted, only logged in users can view appointments (user or admin)
+- Functionality restricted, only logged in users can view appointments (user or admin)
 - An admin can view a full list of appointments that exist
 - A user can view a list of appointments that belong to them
 - An admin/user can create an appointment by selecting a method (from dropdown), writing out a purpose, selecting a date, selecting a time (from dropdown), selecting a Staff (from dropdown)